 We introduced a new concept of test actors for sending and receiving test actions.
 This enables you to link a test actor (e.g. interface partner application, backend application) to a test action in your test.
 Following from that you can enable/disable test actors and all linked test actions very easy.
 This enables us to reuse Citrus test cases in end-to-end test scenarios where not all interface partners get simulated by Citrus.
-If you like to read more about this concept follow the detailed instruction in Chapter 36, Test actors.
+If you like to read more about this concept follow the detailed instruction intest-actors.

-B.7.11.
 Simulate Http error codes with SOAP

 Citrus provides SOAP WebServices server simulation with clients connecting to the server sending SOAP requests.
 As a server Citrus is now able to simulate Http error codes like 404 Not found and 500 Internal server error.
-Before that the Citrus SOAP server had to always respond with a proper
+Before that the Citrus SOAP server had to always respond with a proper SOAP response or SOAP fault.
+Seesoaphttp-errorsfor details.